 As a visiting scholar, you can get a special discounted room rate.
-As rooms are not always available, you should make reservations beforehand by calling 319-335-3513 and asking for Kathy, or for information e-mail the hotel at email@example.com.
+As rooms are not always available, you should make reservations beforehand by calling 319-335-3513 or send an e-mail to the hotel at email@example.com.
 Please mention the "University Rate" when you are booking.
 This discounted rate does not apply for home football game weekends or graduation weekends.

 While ISSS does not provide direct assistance in locating housing or roommates, several good resources are listed below.
 You can also refer to nationality organizations listed at the bottom of this page for assistance in finding available housing.

 Your host department is often a good resource to help you find longer term housing.
 Some other sources of information are:

 - University of Iowa Off-Campus Housing Services

 Average Rental Rates in Iowa City